 Off Season: The trails and campground are open year round, however the visitor centre has reduced hours in the winter.
 See Alberta Parks – Dinosaur Provincial Park for their hours.

 Travel Tip: Dinosaur Provincial Park is NOT near Drumheller or the Royal Tyrrell Museum; it’s closer to Brooks.
-The Brooks Aqueduct is a cool, short detour worth checking out if you want to stretch your legs.
+The Brooks Aqueduct is a short, interesting, and free detour worth checking out if you want to stretch your legs.